Mike Tyson set to tell his story in Las Vegas

 "I wanna be angry, but what good would that do?"
 Tyson said.

-Martin's shooting by a neighbourhood watch volunteer who has not been charged in the case, has sparked protests in several U.S. cities.
+Martin's shooting by a neighborhood watch volunteer who has not been charged in the case, has sparked protests in several U.S. cities.

 Tyson called the incident tragic and said it "shut black America down.
 It shut all decent humanity down."